 I’m an undergraduate student; everyone in my class needs to have this chapter read by next week and there’s only one copy in the Library.
 Can it be scanned ASAP?

 We’re committed to make as much course material available via Blackboard as possible, and of course we’d be happy to scan a book chapter that’s in high demand.
 The only pre-requisite is that the lecturer consents to it, so we need their express permission to upload material to their course on Blackboard.
-By all means let your lecturer know this service is available – there is strength in numbers after all!
+By all means let your lecturer know this service is available and refer them to this page – there is strength in numbers after all!
 If necessary we may contact the lecturer ourselves.

 Unfortunately Virtual Learning Environments other than Blackboard aren’t currently supported.
-Hopefully we’ll be able to offer a more comprehensive service sometime in the future.
 Even if you don’t use Blackboard, the University will have created a module on Blackboard for your course by default.
 Once we upload to your course on Blackboard, you can get there with your campus login, download the files and use them as you like.
 Legal restrictions prevent us from sending PDF documents of Library material directly to users.